vavabramov/ts_llm_prediction/README.md

 - `OBV (On-Balance Volume)`
   A volume-based indicator that uses cumulative volume flow to predict changes in stock price. <br>

+- `Momentum`
+  Measures the rate of change of a security's price over a specified period
+  - Positive value → Uptrend / bullish momentum
+  - Negative value → Downtrend / bearish momentum
+  - Sharp increases or decreases may signal strong price moves or reversals

 <br>
 ---